Saudi Arabia will help stabilise oil market, Crown Prince tells Japanese PM | Headlines

 - Japan

-Saudi Arabia's Crown Prince Mohammed bin Salman told Japanese Prime Minister Fumio Kishida in telephone talks that the kingdom would contribute to the stabilisation of the international crude oil market, the Japanese government said on Thursday.
+Saudi Arabia's Crown Prince Mohammed bin Salman told Japanese Prime Minister Fumio Kishida in a phone conversation that the kingdom would contribute to the stabilisation of the international crude oil market, the Japanese government said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)